If you are one of the millions of adults living and working with bipolar disorder, you know how challenging it can be.

 Tips on Managing Bipolar Disorder at Work

 If you have bipolar disorder you can still be successful at work.
 There are things you can do to help manage your symptoms.
-The first step is to be able to recognize your symptoms, this will make them easier to manage.
+The first step is to be able to recognize your symptoms, as this will make them easier to manage.
 Try to find opportunities at work to learn new things, and see challenges as experiences.
 When you make it through the tough times at work without your bipolar disorder symptoms appearing stop and congratulate yourself.

 Here are a few other tips on managing bipolar disorder on the job.